cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ------------------------------------------------------

 ### How to use this guide
 Until something more interactive comes up, this guide will be shaped as a reading document.
 You may skip through the content by clicking the desired section you wish to read or/and study info about.
+We also suggest you take advantage of the `cntrl-F` function to search for what you are looking for.

 The guide is, currently, made by the [cyber~Congress team](https://cybercongress.ai/).
 Its meant to be a knowledge database for everything that there is to know about the beast cyber is.